JannieChen/Spring2018-Project2-Group2/data/README.md

-# Project: NYC Open Data
+# Project: Where to Party
 ### Data folder

 The data directory contains data used in the analysis.